wondrousWebWorks/portfolio/README.md

 ### Design Choices

-I decided on using a dark theme with a selection of complimentary soft colours to provide good contrast and reduce eye strain for users and the site admin.
-Whereas my previous projects were very colourful and with no wasted or empty space on-screen, I opted for a simpler design so that the various sections of the portfolio would stand out and be visualy striking in itself where required.
+I decided on using a dark theme with a selection of bright colours to provide good contrast and reduce eye strain for users and the site admin.
+The design is simple with good spacing so that the various sections of the portfolio would stand out and be visualy striking in itself where required.

 #### Fonts